-County Supplements Received % of Judges Receiving Average Total Average Supplement Supplement Compensat Courts of Appeals Justice 100% \$8,915 \$162,915 District Judge 98% \$16,120 \$156,036
+County Supplements Received as of October 1, 2015 % of Judges Total Ave Receiving Average Total Ave Supplement Supplement Compensation Courts of Appeals Justice 100% \$8,915 \$162,915 District Judge 98% \$16,120 \$156,036

 Judges are also entitled to monthly longevity pay equal to 3.1 percent of their current monthly state salary for each year of service credited in the retirement system after completing 16 years of service.
 Longevity pay is not included as part of the judge's or justice's combined salary from state and county sources for purpose of the salary limitations described above.